rkgIITBh/data-structures.github.io/CODES/BubbleSort/index.md

 The program uses a random number generator function to generate MAX number of integers within a range specified by <i>start</i> and <i>end</i>.
 The random number generator uses <i>time.h</i> for random seed.
 The rest of the code is easy to follow.
-We have provided a print function and a main function.
+We have provided a print function and the main function.
 Therefore, the program can be copied as is and executed.

 ```